 Dissertation Committee

 Formed prior to registering for more than 18 credits and after Admission to Candidacy.
-The Dissertation Committee consists of the Dissertation Advisor, at least one core faculty of the Aerospace Engineering Program, and at least one outside member.
+The Dissertation Committee consists of the Dissertation Advisor, at least one core faculty of the Aerospace Engineering Department, and at least one outside member.

 Dissertation Proposal

 The 1-credit AE 693 Ph.D.
-Dissertation Proposal is given on a Pass or Fail mode and Must be attempted by a Candidate within a year after successfully passing the AE 691 Ph.D.
+Dissertation Proposal is given on a Pass or Fail mode and must be attempted by a Candidate within a year after successfully passing the AE 691 Ph.D.
 Qualifying Examination.

 Each Doctoral Candidate must prepare a brief written proposal and make an oral presentation that demonstrates a sound understanding of the dissertation topic, the relevant literature, the techniques to be employed, the issues to be addressed, and the work done on the topic by the student to date.
 The Dissertation Proposal must be made within a year after the Qualifying Exam and admission to candidacy.
-Both the written and oral parts of the Proposals are presented to members of the Dissertation Committee and a representative from the AE Graduate Committee.
+Both the written and oral parts of the Proposal are presented to members of the Dissertation Committee and a representative from the AE Graduate Committee.
 The prepared portion of the oral presentation should not exceed 40 minutes, and up to 60 minutes should be allowed for discussion.
 If the members of the Dissertation Committee and the Graduate Committee representative have concerns about either the substance of the proposal or the student’s understanding of the topic, then the student will have one month to prepare a second presentation that focuses on the areas of concern.
 This presentation will last 15 minutes with an additional 35 minutes allowed for discussion.
 Students can continue their research only if they Pass the Dissertation Proposal.
 If a Doctoral Candidate does not Pass AE 693 Ph.D.
 Dissertation Proposal, they may find a new Dissertation Advisor and proceed with a new Dissertation Proposal.

 Dissertation Defense

 Each Doctoral Candidate is required to defend the originality, independence and quality of research by successfully passing the 1-credit AE 694 Ph.D.
 Dissertation Defense.
 The oral dissertation defense is administered by an examining committee that consists of the Dissertation Committee and a representative of the AE Graduate Committee who is not on the Dissertation Committee.
 The defense is open to public participation and consists of a one-hour presentation followed by a one-hour open discussion.
 At least one week prior to the defense, each member of the examining committee must receive a copy of the dissertation.
-At the same time, an additional copy must be made available for members of the WPI community wishing to read the dissertation prior to the defense, and public notification of the defense must be given by the aerospace engineering department.
+At the same time, an additional copy must be made available for members of the WPI community wishing to read the dissertation prior to the defense, and public notification of the defense must be given by the Aerospace Engineering department.
 The examining committee will determine the acceptability of the student’s dissertation and oral performance.
 The dissertation advisor will determine the student’s grade.